Welcome to today's edition of the Rush 24-7 podcast.

 What's your thought on that?

-Rush I agree with you completely.
+Rush, I agree with you completely.

-Unfortunately that's not going to happen because you know on the Senate side uh there are there's some rather moderate leaning uh Senate Republicans reelection in twenty ten and you know you names and and uh there are few in the House and and uh they're gonna they're gonna tend to go along with this but uh uh it's gonna be a very very small percentage but I agree with you it would be the the best possible message for this country would be for every single Republican to vote against this.
+Unfortunately, that's not going to happen because you know on the Senate side, there are some rather moderate leaning Senate Republicans in 2010 and you names and there are a few in the House and they're going to tend to go along with this.

 This is going to magically create jobs, magically reignite prosperity.